mwenge/defender/README.md

 -rw-rw-r-- 1 robert robert 2048 Dec 24  1996 defend.9
 ```

-So each filed `defend.[x]` corresponds to a matching chip on the board and
+So each file `defend.[x]` corresponds to a matching chip on the board and
 because there is a missing chip in slot 5 we have no `defend.5` in the rom dump
 listing.